dev-guys-unisa/ArtificialVision_FinalContest2020/README.md

 # ArtificialVision_FinalContest2020

 <div style="text-align: justify">

-This repository is created for the final contest of Artificial Vision subject at University of Salerno.The aim of this project is to design a DCNN (as regressor or classifier) for age estimation on [VggFace2 dataset](https://github.com/ox-vgg/vgg_face2).
+This repository is created for the final contest of Artificial Vision subject at University of Salerno.The aim of this project is to design a DCNN (as regressor or classifier) for age estimation on [VggFace2 dataset](https://github.com/ox-vgg/vgg_face2) labeled with ages by [MiviaLab](https://mivia.unisa.it/).

 </div>